humanitec/platform-orchestrator-use-cases/day-2-operations/progressive-rollouts/README.md

-# Rollout management
+# Progressive rollouts

-The Platform Orchestrator can rollout infrastructure updates across your estate in controlled waves, providing full rollout control and progress visibilty.
+The Platform Orchestrator can rollout infrastructure updates gradually across your estate in controlled waves, providing full rollout control and progress visibilty.

 > ℹ️ **Note**
 >